Chapter 13: Zoology

 Founded 1936, 2,000 members.
 Publishes Herpetologica and Herpetological Monographs.
 Web site includes information on membership and links to other herpetological societies.

 Founded 1958, 2,700 members.
-Formerly Ohio Herpetological Society.
+Formerly: Ohio Herpetological Society.
 Publishes Herpetological Circulars, Herpetological Review, Journal of Herpetology.
-Web site includes membership information and related links on herpetology and conservation.
+Web site includes membership information.

 Founded in 1961, 650 members.
 For people interested in basic and applied nematology.
 Publishes Journal of Nematology, and Nematology Newsletter.
 Web site provides membership information, related links, and information on publications and discussion groups.

-Founded 1888, 2250 members.
+Founded 1888.
+2,500 members.
 For professional ornithologists and hobbyists interested in the scientific study of birds.
-Publishes Wilson Bulletin and Flock (triennial membership directory).
-The Web site is primarily for membership information.
+Publishes Wilson Journal of Ornithology.

 back to top

 The checklist is prepared by the Committee on Classification and Nomenclature of the American Ornithologists’ Union and is updated irregularly.
 Each species is listed with scientific and English name, original citation, habitat, distribution (summer and winter), and notes.
-The list of birds included in the checklist is also available on the Web.
-Downloadable PDF and DBF versions are available from this site.
+The list and its supplements may also be found at http://www.aou.org/checklist/north/print.php.

 back to top